vvcogo/GenoDedup/README.md

 # GenoDedup
 This is the repository for GenoDedup, an efficient similarity-based deduplication and delta-encoding for sequencing data.
-The source-code available in the src folder is merely indicative of the approaches used in this tool.
-The final version of the tool is going to be refactored in the next weeks.
+The source-code available in the src folder contains prototypes of the functions used in this tool.
+The final version of the GenoDedup is going to be refactored and commited in the next weeks.